ckinpdx/ComfyUI-WanSoundTrajectory/README.md

 - **vertical**: Up/down movement only
 - **both** (default): Diagonal movement (45°)
 - **radial_from_center**: Push toward/away from frame center (512, 512)
+- **local_orbit**: Each point jitters in a small circle around its own home position

 The `radial_from_center` option is useful for breathing/pulsing effects where you want the point to expand outward from the middle of the frame.

+The `local_orbit` option is specifically designed for use with WanMove3DZoom - each point orbits around its own original position rather than being pushed toward a global center.
+This creates natural-looking parallax motion where background points stay in the background but wobble in place to the audio.

 ### Output